 When: From November 29, 2019

 Check out the fascinating hands-on exhibits and special festive seasonal activities, such as ornament decorating, and events at Boston Children’s Museum.

 This delightful event includes special after-hours access to the exhibits, dinner, a hot chocolate & coffee bar, and a Snowmaking! themed grab bag.

-Plus, you’ll also get to skate in an alpine village with your socks on and catch a special performance of the perennially popular “SEUSSICAL” with the Wheelock Family Theatre.
+Plus, you’ll also get to skate in an alpine village with your socks on and don’t miss Curious George: The Golden Meatball, a live musical created exclusively for the Museum by Boston University Wheelock Family Theatre.

 Getting in: Boston Children’s Museum tickets are included on the Go Boston Card, however, holiday events are separately ticketed and not included on the Go Boston Card.
-An additional charge of $5.00 is required to view the performance of “SEUSSICAL,” and sock skating is an additional $25 per person.
+An additional charge of $10 is required to view the performance of Curious George: The Golden Meatball and sock skating is an additional $25 per person.
 Special event tickets must be purchased in advance.

 Mikko Nissinen’s The Nutcracker by the Boston Ballet